EXHIBITION MODELS

 Using eye-catching LED animations, premium materials, motion or even augmented reality, our exhibition models grab people’s attention.
 Our diverse team of model makers, designers and electronic engineers can take your idea from concept to reality, relying on our world class facilities to 3D print, machine and finish your model to the highest standard.

-An evolution of a concept we’d realised for bp four years prior, the IEC (or Integrated Energy Company) model demonstrates twenty different energy technologies that bp employ in a single tabletop model.
+The IEC (Integrated Energy Company) model demonstrates twenty different energy technologies that BP employ in a single tabletop model.

-Combining programmed illumination with props of physical vehicles which guests are invited to ‘play’ with, it creates a tactile and engaging centrepiece for discussion of the various technologies across land, sea and sky.
+Combining programmed illumination with props of physical vehicles that guests are invited to ‘play with’ illustrates an engaging set of various technologies across land, sea, and sky.

 STERLING THERMAL TECHNOLOGIES – HEAT EXCHANGER

-Relying on physics and engineering that requires some explanation, Sterling TT chose to approach this using a physical demonstration model.
+Employing physics and engineering that requires some explanation, Sterling TT wished to approach this with a physical demonstration model.

-With the release of Castrol’s new ‘E-thermal cooling fluids’, Designworks were asked to design and prototype an animated display model that visualised the improved efficiency of server cooling with ‘e-fluids’ versus conventional fluid cooling.
+For the release of Castrol’s new ‘E-thermal cooling fluids’, Modelshop designed and prototyped an animated display model to visualise the improved efficiency of server cooling with the new product, versus conventional fluid cooling.